raibisch/raibisch/README.md

   </b>
   </p>

+## ⚡⚡ brand new: TibberPulse2Marstek: Web-App for Simulation of an energy-meter for zero-power Mode at MARSTEK
-## ⚡⚡ BRAND NEW: "ESP32_LUXTRONIK2" : Web-App for Luxtronik Heatpump Controller with WebSocket
+## ⚡"ESP32_LUXTRONIK2" : Web-App for Luxtronik Heatpump Controller with WebSocket  --> Work in progress
 ## ⚡ Update: "ESP32_SMART_GRID" : view and calculate actual EPEX dynamic electric energy cost with ESP32.

 Many Subprojects: